PataphysicalSociety/soupault.app/site/reference-manual.md

 ### Page templates

-In soupault’s terminology, a page template is simply an HTML file without content — an empty page.
+In soupault's terminology, a page template is simply an HTML file without content — an empty page.
 Soupault does not use a template processor for assembling pages, instead it injects the content into the element tree.
 This way any empty HTML page can serve as a soupault "theme".

 This is the default configuration: